 But if the mother begins to bleed, the midwife must take action.
 Heavy bleeding can cause the mother to be sick or very tired after the birth or can kill her.
 Around the world, very heavy bleeding after birth is one of the most common causes of death for women.

 Most bleeding after birth comes from the place the placenta was attached.
 During pregnancy, the mother's blood vessels send blood through the wall of her womb to the placenta.
 As long as the placenta is attached to the wall of the womb, the mother will not bleed.
 When the placenta is born, the blood vessels can bleed too much if the womb does not quickly contract and squeeze them closed.

 If the placenta has separated, even partially, but is still in the womb, it can hold the womb open.
 Even a small piece of placenta or a blood clot left inside the womb can keep it open in this way.
 When the womb is open, the mother's blood vessels continue to pump blood out and the woman will quickly lose blood.
 So to stop bleeding after birth, you must be sure the womb is empty and help it to squeeze into a small, hard ball.

 The way you help depends on whether the woman has given birth to the placenta.
 After the placenta is born, rubbing the womb is a good way to contract the womb and stop the bleeding.
 Many women need their wombs rubbed to help them contract.

 Rub the womb

-The womb will usually contract and stop bleeding when it is stimulated by firm rubbing.
-Put your hand on top of the womb and squeeze while you move the same hand in a circle.
+To prevent and stop bleeding after the placenta has come out, put your hand on top of the womb and squeeze while you move the same hand in a circle.
 The womb should get firm, and should be in the center of the belly, not off to the left or right.
 Check the womb every 1 or 2 minutes for a while.
 If it gets soft again, rub it until it contracts again.

 Medicines to help the womb contract